DanHodges/TheologicalDictionary/World.md

 # World
-Definition of World coming soon.
+The definition of World is coming soon!